cahlan/youth-gospel-study-curriculum/weeks/week-1.md

 > > He speaks! and eternity,
 > > Filled with his voice,
 > > Re-echoes the praise of the Lord.

+Ask yourself these questions, and record your answers:
+* Ancient Israel wandered in the wilderness as they were tested and purified from sin.
+Have there been times in your life when you've wandered in sin?
+Have you "cried" to the Lord from your own personal desert?
+* Have you felt the "hope to [your] desolate heart" mentioned in verse 5?
+Have you felt the figurative light of the Savior's face?
+* Do you know that he is coming, not only to gather Israel, but to gather _you_, personally?
+That He will "lead [you] to Zion in love?"

+Record your testimony and what you've learned about the Savior, the Redeemer of Israsel.